ltgcgo/docs/src/ltgc/encode.md

 Read below for further details.

 ## Rasterized image encoding
-### Lossy
+### Lossy still
 As WebP is properly supported in every browser built for systems newer than Windows XP, and it offers better quality-to-size ratio than all JPEG encoders, it is considered the best fallback format.
 However, as JPEG XL exists as an all-around better universal image format, lossy images should also be encoded with JPEG XL whenever possible.

 Compared to all other image formats, JPEG XL offers jawdropping image fidelity, unmatched quality-to-size ratio, proper progressive loading and better responsiveness.
 The cherry on top of JPEG XL would be its ability to losslessly transcode from existing JPEG files, offering about 20% size reduction with cheap JPEG lossless bitstream reconstruction, which paves its way to be a backwards-compatible drop-in replacement for image storage and distribution.

+Things to take notice of:

-mozJPEG-fronted JPEG, while offering a good choice for backwards-compatibility, shouldn't be used unless necessary when size is a consideration.
-AVIF should be avoided for lossy encoding.
+* mozJPEG-fronted JPEG, while offering a good choice for backwards-compatibility, shouldn't be used unless necessary when size is a consideration.
+* AVIF offers an advantage on size, when progressive support, boundary artifacts and codec performance (slower than all others multiple times) aren't in consideration.

 <div><table>
 	<thead><tr>